sebastian-ptz/sebastian-ptz/README.md

 **Get in Touch!**
 - 🌐 Checkout my portfolio to see my projects: https://sebastian-ptz.github.io/portfolio/
-- 💬 You can reach out to me at LinkedIn: https://www.linkedin.com/in/sebastian-ptz/
+- 💬 You can reach out to me on LinkedIn: https://www.linkedin.com/in/sebastian-ptz/
 <br>

 Cheers!✌️